Quantumrunner/ValkyriePerils/README.md

 Check out the  Descent [Community Rules Reference Guide (CRRG)](https://descent-community.org/index.php/crrg/) for more details regarding perils.

+Valkyrie contains minor, major and deadly perils.

+**Minor perils** only have a minor negative effect for the heroes.
+**Major perils** only have can have heavy negative effects for the heroes and kill heroes if the heroes are not well prepared.
+**Deadly perils** end a mission after a specific number of rounds or make a huge amount of damage.
+The problem with these kind of perils is that you can not react to them.
+The app doesn't tell you as app developer when the deadly peril which ends the game happens. **Therefore do not use this perils at all!** Instead create custom events when you want to use deadly peril effects.

 ## How to use the template:

 1. Copy the perils.ini to your Valkyrie descent mission.